oetterer/test/docs/installation-configuration.md

 instead of being referred to the corresponding page in the file namespace, a modal opens up showing the image with a possible caption (if you provided one) and a link to the source page of the file.

+Most regular options that can be used with images are recognized and processed accordingly.
+Please see the help page on [mediawiki.org][ImageHelp].

 Please see [known issues][known-issues] for additional information.